 - In the episode "Jet", Sokka helps an old Fire Nation man, who later helps him convince his village to evacuate before it is flooded.

-- Subverted in the first episode of X-Men: Evolution.
+- Subverted in the first episode of Wolverine and the X-Men (2009).
 Wolverine saves an entire family, and one of them turns him in to the Mutant Patrol first chance he gets.

-- Later played straight when army officers are about to arrest Rogue and Kitty on.
+- Played straight in X-Men: Evolution when army officers are about to arrest Rogue and Kitty.
 The major tells his troops to stand down as Rogue had saved him from being hit by a car.